 ICAJ’s Investigations Committee consists of at least 5 people with power to appoint a non-accountant.
 The Investigations Committee may forward cases to the Disciplinary Committee, which will provide an opportunity for a hearing.
 Sanctions imposed by the Disciplinary Committee could be appealed by the Appeal Committee.
 All findings and decisions of the Appeal Committee are reported to the Council.
 ICAJ publishes the results of the Disciplinary Committee in the ICAJ newsletter, website, and/or national newspaper.

 ICAJ’s bylaws contain guidelines for the investigation and discipline of misconduct, including breaches of professional standards and rules by individual members.
 To support members with understanding the I&D procedures, ICAJ publishes any updates and guidance material on its website.

-The institute reports that it will conduct a review of the system between 2019-2021 to ensure that the system continues to align with SMO 6 requirements.
+The institute conducts regular reviews of the system to ensure that it continues to align with SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

 The Companies Act of 2004 (as amended) outlines the formation and operation of companies and stipulates the requirements for the preparation of their financial statements.
 The Companies Act stipulates that all limited companies must present financial statements, including, when appropriate consolidated financial statements.
 ICAJ is authorized by the Public Accountancy Act as the standard-setter in the jurisdiction and ICAJ has adopted IFRS and IFRS for SMEs as the applicable accounting standards.
 Observance of ICAJ-issued accounting standards is required under the legal and regulatory framework for entities directly supervised by the Bank of Jamaica, the Financial Services Commission, and the Jamaica Stock Exchange.